 Changes: We know you plan extensively for your mission and we do the same at Salud y Paz.
-In the case of changes or requests during your time in Guatemala, please be prepared to pay directly to the vendor, hotel, restaurant, or your team leader at the time of charge or change.
+We will do our best to accommodate changes and special requests, however, changes requested less than a month prior to your arrival may represent additional changes or may not be able to be accommodated.
+In the case of changes or requests during your time in Guatemala, please be prepared to pay directly to the vendor, hotel, restaurant, if necessary, as indicated by Salud y Paz at the time of charge or change.